 I have always traveled in the tourist style

-When I was traveling I did it at the “tourist” style, with expensive guides, excursions to the most typical places, hotels in the center of each city and other comforts and tourist traveling topics.
-I did not know another way to travel nor did I think there was one.
-However, whenever I returned from my trips I had the same feeling; a bittersweet feeling of happiness for the known but a strange emptiness for what remained for me to know.
+With very expensive guides, excursions to the most typical places, hotels in the center of each city and other comforts and topics of tourist travelers.
+I did not know any other way to travel nor did I think that there would be.
+However, whenever I returned from my trips I had the same feeling; a bittersweet feeling of happiness for what is known but a strange emptiness for what I had to know.

 Planning the trip took me several weeks.
-I wanted to be sure that I had everything I needed with me to be able to help and to live in a country with conditions very different from the ones I was used to.
+I wanted to be sure that I had everything I needed to help me and to be able to live in a country with very different conditions than what I was used to.
 I informed myself and packed what I thought was necessary to survive 3 weeks of Panamanian adventure.

-Chame, the town where I volunteer, is very nice, simple and quiet.
-The neighbors are lovely and they greet you with a smile every time they meet you, even though they saw you 5 minutes ago.
-In school, children go out of their way to steal you 5 minutes just to play with them.
-The houses where I gave private lessons, they were so happy to share with me everything they have so I can stay a little longer.
+- Chame, the town where I volunteer, is very nice, simple and calm.
+The neighbors are charming and greet you with a smile every time they come across you, even if they saw you 5 minutes ago.

-I focus my classes, with games, dynamics, jokes and lots of conversation.
-That allows them to feel comfortable and it helps me understand which emotional lack I needed to reinforce with them so that they recover their self-esteem.
+I focus my classes, with games, dynamics, jokes and a lot of conversation.
+That allows them to feel comfortable with me and at the same time that I can know what emotional deficiency I must reinforce with them so that they recover their self-esteem.

-Lastly, I finish with a sentence of my princess Dianeysi.
-She’s 14 years old and with syndrome of Down.
+I end with a phrase from my princess Dianeysi, 14 years old and with Down syndrome: